General Practitioners

 Dr Hannah Kelly

 Hannah grew up in Tasmania graduating from the University of Tasmania in 2007.
 Since then she has completed a Child Health Diploma through Westmead Children’s Hospital, her Sexual Health Certificate and received her Fellowship of the Royal Australian College of general Practice in 2016.
-She has a special interests in paediatrics, women’s health and sexual health.
+She has a special interest in paediatrics, women’s health and sexual health.
 Hannah currently works part time, outside of work she is a busy mum of two young daughters and enjoys relaxing with family and friends, fitness and travel.

 Session Times: Tuesday, Thursday & Friday.